ssp21/ssp21-spec/ssp21.md

 * A configurable amount of time elapses.
 This session timeout shall default to 1 day and shall not be configurable to be greater than 30 days (the maximum session TTL of a message since initialization is ~49.7 days).

-* A complete, authenticated handshake occurs reinitializing any prior existing session.
+* A complete, authenticated handshake occurs replacing any previously valid session.

-* In session oriented environments such as TCP, closing the underlying communication session will invalidate the SSP21 cryptographic session.
+* When using session-oriented transports such as TCP, closing the underlying communication layer will invalidate the SSP21 cryptographic session.

 Under no condition will malformed packets, unexpected messages, authentication failures, partial handshakes, or any other condition other than the ones listed above invalidate an existing session.